ChenghaoMou/chenghaomou.github.io/resume.md

 Summary: Commonsense reasoning/inference and low-resource machine translation with Professor Jonathan May
 -   Proposed transformer with pointer generator for low resource NMT
 -   Incorporated bilingual dictionaries (Tagalog-English) with statistical machine translation models using Moses
--   Implemented commonsense reasoning/inference evaluation framework for BERTology models with AI2 leaderboards
+-   Implemented commonsense reasoning/inference evaluation framework for BERT models with AI2 leaderboards

 **[USC VIterbi School of Engineering](https://www.usc.edu/)**, Research Intern <span style="float:right"> Aug, 2018 - Dec, 2018 </span>

 Summary: Understanding user reviews and mobile application evolution
--   Refined text preprocessing with parallelism for over 500 Million reviews, reducing preprocess time from days to hours
+-   Refined text pre-processing with parallelism for over 500 Million reviews, reducing preprocess time from days to hours
 -   Wrote a dozen specialized scrapers for data collecting within a few days
--   Reimplemented a comprehensive text similarity model based on a Siamese Network with concatenated embedding and statistical features
+-   Re-implemented a comprehensive text similarity model based on a Siamese Network with concatenated embedding and statistical features
--   Deployed a BiLSTM Network with CRF for review aspect abstraction with 0.79 F1-score (SOTA 0.82) on a public dataset
+-   Deployed a Bi-LSTM Network with CRF for review aspect abstraction with 0.79 F1-score (SOTA 0.82) on a public data-set

 ## EDUCATION
 **[University of Southern California](https://www.usc.edu/)** <span style="float:right"> Aug, 2018 - May, 2020</span>